rvcgeeks/Mandelbrot-Fractal-animation/README.md

 The output gif looks something like this:
 ![wow.gif](wow.gif)

-Please be patient as it takes around 8.5 minutes to create 80 frames of gif... nearly 1.536E9 calculations are done to achieve this animation.
+Please be patient as it takes around 8.5 minutes to create 80 frames of gif...<br>
+nearly 1.536E9 calculations are done to achieve this animation.

 Enjoy ;)